Ushiyado: A Dairy Farmer's Guesthouse in Hokkaido's 'Cow Town' with Farm Tours and Butter-Making|Domingo

 ushiyado projector

 The lounge is also equipped with a projector that can display images on a white wall.
 For a fee, it can be used for workshops and events.
-It is sometimes used by local residents for events, serving as a meeting point for guests and the local community.
+It is sometimes used by local residents for events, serving as a "brackish water zone" where guests and locals can mingle.

 Experience a dairy farmer's day with the "Morning Farm Walk" and "Butter-Making Workshop"